elizabethdaly/data-analysis-project/README.md

 The last thing we will do is see if we can use any of the numerical variables to predict some of the categorical ones.
 This is called classification, as we are attempting to predict the value of a discrete categorical variable like sex, smoker, day or time for this particular data set.
 The categorical variables correspond to classes; we wish to predict, for example, the value of the time class - is it lunch or dinner?
 For this part of the notebook we use scikit-learn, a machine learning package for Python.

 ### K-nearest neighbours (knn) classification
 The algorithm we use is called k-nearest neighbours (knn).
-As the scikit-learn documentation states, "Classification is computed from a simple majority vote of the nearest neighbors of each point: a query point is assigned the data class which has the most representatives within the nearest neighbors of the point."
+As the scikit-learn documentation states, "Classification is computed from a simple majority vote of the nearest neighbours of each point: a query point is assigned the data class which has the most representatives within the nearest neighbours of the point."
 It is an example of supervised learning because we train the classifier with data where the outputs that correspond to certain inputs are already known.
 The training data is a random  selection of observations from the data set.
 The testing data consists of the remaining observations.
 Performance of the classifier is quantified by measuring how many of the outputs in the testing data it predicts correctly.
 In the notebook we use the numerical variables tip, total bill, and size to make predictions of time - lunch or dinner.
 The classification is performed using the full data set and also again for a subset of the data set that includes only non-smokers.
 - The knn classifier for 5 nearest neighbours has a 69% success rate at predicting time over 100 runs.
 It's much better than just guessing.
 - Considering only non-smokers reduces the performance slightly, to 65%.
 - The actual numbers change a little each time the notebook is run, but the full data set has always performed better than the subset.